ericklein/air_quality/readme.md

 - [P2]111120: Review Ethernet while (1)
 - [P2]111420: Review NTP wait until data
 - [P2]111120: Test that when SGP30 is not detected, -1 entries will be logged properly
+- [P1]111420: MQTT publish (to Adafruit IO?) requires NTP to be defined?!
+No idea why.

 ### Feature Requests
 - [P3]100720: MQTT QoS 1